mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 Reference can be found in respective datasheet.
 Some usefull info are summarized below:

-###Butterfly board
+### Butterfly board ###
 The Butterfly is a board developped by Tlera Corp (Kris Winer and his associate Thomas Roell).
 See comments [here](https://www.tindie.com/products/TleraCorp/butterfly-stm32l433-development-board/)
 It requires to install custom board libraries (via the board manager in the Arduino IDE).
 Download .zip from [Thomas Roell GitHub](https://github.com/GrumpyOldPizza/arduino-STM32L4).

-###Sensor output format
+### Sensor output format ###
-Since we do computations using CMSIS arm_math library that handles q15_t numbers, it is convenient to store sensor output as q15_t numbers.
-Basically, it means that we convert every sensor output to a 16bit long format, either by droping the lest significant bits (>>) or by adding some that are equal to 0 (cast to int16_t then move bits to the left (<<)).
+Since we do computations using CMSIS arm_math library that handles q15_t numbers, it is convenient to store sensor output as q15_t numbers or variant (eg q4.11).
+Basically, it means that we convert sensor output to a 16bit long format, either by droping the lest significant bits (>>) or by adding some that are equal to 0 (cast to int16_t then move bits to the left (<<)).
-**Warning**
+**Warning 1**
 Special attention should be paid to format conversion, especially when handling variables (there is no compiler error or warning when casting a float to q15_t or vice versa).
+**Warning 2**
+Different sensors have different output format: temperature and pressure data are float, audio data is 24bit converted to q15_t by dropping 8 least significant bits, BMX055 accelerometer data are Q4.11 (12bit data converted to 16bit), while MPU9250 accelerometer data are q15_t.
 **Reminder**
 q15 are 15-fractional-bit number in binary.
+q4.11 are 4-integer-bit and 11-fractional-bit number in binary.
-Check out conversion method here: https://en.wikipedia.org/wiki/Q_(number_format)#Conversion sensor sensibility and scale (before we convert the outputs to q15_t) are listed below.
+Check out conversion method on [wikipedia](https://en.wikipedia.org/wiki/Q_(number_format)#Conversion). sensor sensibility and scale (before we convert the outputs to q15_t) are listed below.

-###BMD350
+### BMD350 ###
 The chip has marking on it, in the form ABXXXXXX.
 'AB' is the firmware version (see datasheet for more details), and the X's are the 6 last hex digit of the MAC address.
 The Mac address is then 94:54:93:XX:XX:XX.
 The MAC address is also stored on the chip memory and is available as long as there is no full memory erase (see datasheet).
 Every beacon info can be configured, including the device name, UUID, major and minor numbers, advertissement info and rate, etc. Beacon configurations are retained even when the device is powered off.